I’m Vivian.

 Path to UX/UI

-Wanting to learn something new and expand my arsenal, I attended a free intro into UX/UI Design at GA to see if it were any interest; it turns out, there were things within the process I'd applied to my designs already.
+Wanting to learn something new and expand my arsenal, I attended a free intro into UX/UI Design at General Assembly to see if it were any interest; it turns out, there were things within the process I'd applied to my designs already.
 I took a 3 month certification course while working at W&S and completed it in January 2019.

 2020